-Creditors normally follow this course of action when communication has broken down with the company and frustrations mount.
+Creditors normally follow this course of action when communication has broken down with the company and frustrations have mounted.

-As a Director, you must take immediate action when a petition is received, if you wish to try and save your business.
+As a director, you must take immediate action when a petition is received if you wish to try to save your business.

-If you do nothing as a Director, the Company will be wound up by the Court, and the Official Reciever will be appointed as the Liquidator, who will investigate your conduct as a Director.
+If you do nothing as a director, the company will be wound up by the court, and the official receiver will be appointed as the liquidator and will investigate your conduct as a director.

 Therefore, if a threat to issue a statutory demand or winding-up petition is made or received from a creditor or creditors, it is imperative that you speak to one of our expert insolvency practitioners for advice on a free, no-obligation initial consultation basis.